tomaka/rouille/README.md

 Once async I/O has been figured out, rouille will be updated to take this into account.
 For the moment it favors usability over performances.

-### Why isn't it using hyper?

-Rouille will switch the hyper eventually.
-The reason why tiny_http was chosen is that it "just works" on Windows, contrary to hyper which requires OpenSSL.

-The web server used as a backend is an implementation detail, so changing it should be totally transparent for the user.

 ### Are there plugins for features such as database connection, templating, etc.

 It should be trivial to integrate a database or templates to your web server written with